teuncm/float-neighbors/README.md

        2 | 0x4002     | 2.004
 ```

-### Technical details and challenges
+### Technical details and design challenges
 Python floats are internally 64 bits long and use machine-default endianness.
 By only using NumPy arrays for data, we circumvent any internal Python conversions.
 Furthermore, we are now able to leverage custom NumPy datatypes.

-A custom NumPy float datatype could for example be `np.dtype('>f4")` where `>` indicates big-endianness, `f` indicates float storage and `4` indicates that 2 bytes are used for storage.
+A custom NumPy float datatype could for example be `np.dtype('>f4')` where `>` indicates big-endianness, `f` indicates float storage and `4` indicates that 2 bytes are used for storage.

-Obtaining the bitwise next float is not trivial.
-Luckily, `np.nextafter/2` is implemented in the NumPy specification, which returns the direct next possible float neighbor (towards `np.NINF` and `np.PINF`) and handles all edge cases.
+Obtaining the next closest numerical float value is not trivial.
+Fortunately, `np.nextafter/2` is implemented in the NumPy specification, which returns the direct next possible float neighbor (towards `np.NINF` and `np.PINF`) and handles all edge cases.

 The infinity values used for retrieving neighbors have to be treated with special care: they are put in an array with the custom dtype and subsequently retrieved to maintain precision and byte order.